 Melanie McLane

-ABR, CRB, CRS, ePRO, Green, GRI, RAA, SRES, SRS, RENE
+ABR, CRB, CRS, ePRO, Green, GRI, PSA, RAA, RSPS, SFR, SRES, SRS, RENE, CDEI

 Real estate agent AND appraiser, Melanie J. McLane has decades of experience in all facets of real estate education: from course development to presentation.

-It was a fabulous day!!!!
-Melanie was AMAZING!!!!
-I think this sums it up for us, some instructors are knowledgeable, some instructors are funny.
-Melanie is BOTH and we never seem to get that!
-She was a breath of fresh air to say the least and she made the rest of us look good 🙂”
+It was a fabulous day!!
+Melanie was AMAZING!!
+Some instructors are knowledgeable, some instructors are funny.
+Melanie is BOTH!
+She was a breath of fresh air and made the rest of us look good!”
+Katrina DeLabruere, Director of Professional Development, Vermont Association of REALTORS®

 10 Stupid Things Realtors Do to Mess Up Their Lives!